cloudnative-pg/cloudnative-pg/docs/src/storage.md

 Additionally, it supports creating clusters with:

-- A separate PVC on which to store PostgreSQL write-ahead log (WAL), as explained in [Volume for WAL](#volume-for-wal)
+- A separate PVC on which to store PostgreSQL WAL, as explained in [Volume for WAL](#volume-for-wal)
 - Additional separate volumes reserved for PostgreSQL tablespaces, as explained in [Tablespaces](tablespaces.md)